-The previous Concept Plan envisaged a higher proportion of dwellings on allotment sizes of 300m2 in land area, and above.
-In comparison the proposed Concept Plan increases the number of smaller dwellings in areas that suit the constraints and the within the proposed urban characters of the Village and the Town Centre.
-Regarding the existing Residential Character Areas Plan in the DCS, there will be no change to the intent of the Character Areas, apart from allowing for an increase in smaller dwellings for those development areas unconstructed, and within 800m or a 10minute walk of the Town Centre.
-These areas are shown in pink in Figure 18.
+The previous Concept Plan envisaged a higher proportion of dwellings on allotment sizes of 300m2 in land area and above.
+In comparison the proposed Concept Plan increases the number of smaller dwellings in areas that suit the constraints, and are within the proposed urban characters of the Village and Town Centres.
+Regarding the existing Residential Character Areas Plan in the DCS, there will be no change to the intent of the Character Areas, apart from allowing for an increase in smaller dwellings for those development areas unconstructed, and within 800m or a 10 minute walk of the Town Centre.

-The pink coloured areas are intended to remain within the General Residential character areas but due to the characteristics listed below they are suited to comprise a mix of smaller dwellings on allotments less than 300m2 in land size, on a mix of tenures:
+General Residential areas that align with the characteristics listed below are suited to comprise a mix of smaller dwellings on allotments less than 300m2 in land size, on a mix of tenures: